Dorpolo/classifier/README.md

    print(e)
 ```

+---

 ## Prequisits

   * Python - The project inclding python virtual-env with all the relevant pip installs.
-  * Rstudio - all packages should be installed/
+  * Rstudio - all packages should be installed.